SaiSindhuja197/Azure-Arc-enabled-SQL-Server/01-Arc-enabled-SQL-Server.md

-# Hands-On-Lab: Azure Arc enabled SQL Server
+# Exercise 1: Onboard the On-prem SQLServer to Azure Arc enabled SQL Server

 In this exercise, you will onboard SQL Server to Azure Arc using PowerShell commands to Azure Portal.